AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 Prerequisite
 ------------

-The foundations of a connector creation has been covered in the previous chapter (cf :doc:`/cookbook/import_export/create-connector`).
+The basics of a connector creation have been covered in the previous chapter (cf. :doc:`/cookbook/import_export/create-connector`).
 With the following hands-on practice, we will create our own specific connector.

 We assume that we're using a standard edition with the ``icecat_demo_dev`` data set, `sku` and `name` already exist as attributes in the PIM and the `family` is also an existing property.